vanyongqi/vanyongqi.github.io/src/content/blog/example.md

 pubDatetime: 2024-09-08T20:58:52.737Z
 title: Adding LaTeX Equations in AstroPaper blog posts
 featured: false
-draft: true
+draft: false
 tags:
   - rendering
   - docs
 description: How to use LaTeX equations in your Markdown files for AstroPaper.
+modDatetime: 2025-02-01T10:57:16.803Z
 ---

 This document demonstrates how to use LaTeX equations in your Markdown files for AstroPaper.
-LaTeX is a powerful typesetting system often used for mathematical and scientific documents.
+LaTeX is a powerful typesetting system often used for mathematical and scientific documents.1111

 ## Table of contents